kg-09-creator/candy-clicker._./README.md

 - https://kg-09-creator.github.io/candy-clicker._./

 **How to Use**
 - Just start clicking the candy!
-As you make more money, you can buy powerups to help increase your click count and the money you generate per click.
+As you make more money, you can buy powerups to help increase the money you generate per click.
 You can use these to buy more powerups and boost your high score!
-You can use the powerups and keep clicking to make infinite money hehe - but see if there's a limit to how rich you can get...?
+You can use the powerups and keep clicking to make infinite money hehe - or find out if there's a limit to how rich you can get...?

 # Features
 - clickable candy that boosts your income by 1(without powerups) each time you click on it